hamzeh-sabbagh/docker-symfony/README.md

 ## Installation

+1. git clone git@github.com:hamzeh-sabbagh/docker-symfony.git
-1. clone docker-symphony and books repos in the same directory.
+2. git clone git@github.com:hamzeh-sabbagh/books.git (both on the same directory)
+3. cd docker-symfony
-2. docker-compose up -d
+4. docker-compose up -d
+//TODO
-3. docker ps
+4. docker ps
-4. docker stop `php-container-id`
+5. docker stop `php-container-id`
-5. docker-compose up -d "again to run php container"
+6. docker-compose up -d "again to run php container"

 // This is because of an issue of the receive.php file which tries to connect to rabbitMQ while its not running.